The Impact of Generative Artificial Intelligence on Market Equilibrium: Evidence from a Natural Experiment: Research Context and Data

-We collect data from one of the largest painting outsourcing platforms in China.
+We collect data from Mihuashi, the leading art outsourcing platform in China.
 Consumers, as demanders, can post an order on the focal platform, and artists, as producers, can express their interest in accepting the order.
 The consumer can then select one of the interested artists and enter into a contract with the selected artist.
-After the artist completes the task, the consumer pays the bill.
-The platform acts as a guarantee at 5\% of the price.
+Once the artist has completed the task, the consumer makes the payment.
+The platform charges a commission of 5\% of the price of the order.

-An order on the focal platform consists of an art category, range of price, and description.
+An order on the focal platform is comprised of an art category, a price range, and a description.
 The art category includes "original character", "artwork", "avatar", "Q style", "tachie", "wallpaper", "live2d", "scenario", "cover", "poster", "UI", "character design", and "CG".
-The price range contains a lower and an upper bound, such as 50 to 200 yuan.
-The order description specifies the requirement, such as "a wallpaper for vtuber live streaming background".
+The price range is defined by a lower and an upper bound, such as 50 to 200 yuan.
+The order description specifies the requirement, such as "a wallpaper for Vtuber live streaming background".

-We collected data on the focal platform from January 2022 to February 2023, which contains 197,506 orders in total.
-We removed 396 outlier orders whose price is more than 70,000 yuan (about \$10,000) because they are too expensive to become real orders.
+We collected data on the focal platform from January 2022 to February 2023, which contains 197,068 orders in total.
+We removed 408 outlier orders whose price is more than 70,000 yuan (about \$10,000) because they are too expensive to become real orders.
 We then aggregate the data to the category-week level.
-For each category and each week, we calculate the average price (price), the number of orders (volume), and the total revenue (turnover).
-The average price and total revenue are based on the lower bound because the lower bound may better reflect the true willingness of consumers to accept their orders than the upper bound.
+For each category and each week, we calculate the average price (price), order volume (volume), and overall revenue (revenue).
+We calculate the average price and overall revenue based on the lower bound because the lower bound may better reflect the true willingness of consumers to accept their orders than the upper bound.

 \urldef{\urlA}\url{https://en.wiktionary.org/wiki/